enso-org/enso/docs/distribution/launcher.md

 On Linux, it is possible to statically link all libraries required by the Native Image, thus ensuring portability between Linux distributions.

-On Windows and Mac, it is not possible to statically link against system libraries, but this should not hinder portability as the system libraries are generally compatible between distribution versions on these platforms.
+On Windows and macOS, it is not possible to statically link against system libraries, but this should not hinder portability as the system libraries are generally compatible between distribution versions on these platforms.
 Non-system dependencies are included in the binary on these platforms as well.